pu2clr/SI4735/examples/SI47XX_04_TFT/README.md

 This sketch uses the TFT Touch Shield (2.4") from mcufriend.
 You can use it on Mega2560 and Arduino DUE.
 See the table bellow to right wire up the Mega/DUE to the devices (Si4735 and encoder).

+It is important to know that any digital pin on Arduino DUE can be configured as interrupt.

 ### Features:

 1. Encoder to tune stations;